For a Better Life

 Am I Overweight, Or Do I Have Lipedema Fat?

-Family members are quick to suggest that larger bodies or a specific body shape run in the family, and there’s not much we can do about it.
-While the assertion is harmless, it may not be the full truth.
-And while it’s normal for many women to accumulate fat in their thighs, hips, and buttocks, when is it beyond the normal range?
-When is it more than just “curvy”?
+Family members often play a significant role in perpetuating the misdiagnosis, attributing larger bodies or a specific body shape to familial traits.
+While these assertions may be well-intentioned, they may not always reflect the full truth.
+It’s common for many women to store fat in their thighs, hips, and buttocks, but when does it cross the line from normal to something more?
+When does it become more than just “curvy”?

 The typical explanations we hear in adolescence accelerate in adulthood.
 After years of trying every diet and exercise routine under the sun, many seek medical advice in the hopes of an explanation.
 This time, the common phrases range from “Maybe you need to control your appetite and portion sizes,” to, “I know you say you’re working out and have a balanced diet, but the scale says otherwise.”
 By the time we learn about Lipedema and make our way a specialist, we’ve been dismissed by other professionals, exhausted by our endless efforts, and worn down by the journey.